Bhima I: Ghaznavid invasion

 During his return journey, Mahmūd came to know that a powerful Hindu king named Param Dev had gathered a large army to fight him.
 Gardezi, in his Kitab Zainu'l-Akhbar (c.
-1048 CE), states that Mahmūd chose to avoid any confrontation with this king.
+1048), states that Mahmūd chose to avoid any confrontation with this king.
 The invader was carrying back a large amount of looted wealth, which may have motivated him to avoid a battle.
 Mahmūd decided to return via Mansura in Sindh, although the route connecting Gujarat and Sindh was more dangerous than the desert route to Multan.
 Later Muslim historians also mention this incident.
 The 16th century historian Firishta identified Param Dev with Bhīma I, calling him the king of Nahrwāla.
 Historian A. K. Majumdar agrees with this identification, arguing that "Param" might be a Muslim mistranscription of "Bhīma".
 Scholars who are critical of this theory identify Param dev with the Paramara king Bhoja, who ruled the neighbouring territory of Mālwa.
 K. N. Seth and Mahesh Singh point out that Bhīma had ascended the throne recently, and was not a powerful ruler at the time of Mahmud's raid.
 In fact, as attested by the Muslim historians, he had fled his capital and hid in Kanthkot.
 The Muslim historians before Firishta, such as Gardizi and Nizamuddin Ahmad, mention the king of Nahrwāla and Param Dev as two distinct kings.
 Unlike Bhīma, Bhoja was a powerful and famous ruler at that time.
 Bhoja was also a Shaivite, and according to the Udaipur Prashasti, had constructed a temple dedicated to Somanātha (an aspect of Śiva).
 Thus Mahmīd's desecration of the Somnāth temple in Gujarat would have motivated Bhoja to lead an army against him.
 Based on these evidences, several scholars identify Param Dev with Bhoja.
 "Param Dev" is probably a corruption of "Paramara-Deva" or of Bhoja's titles Paramabhattakara-Parameshvara.

 Invasion of Sindh

 According to the 12th century scholar Hemacandra, who was patronized by the Caulukyas, Bhīma defeated Hammuka, a ruler of Sindh.
 This claim has also been repeated by the 14th century chronicler Merutuṅga.
 Hemacandra's account of Bhīma's war against Sindh goes like this: one day Bhīma's spies told him that the kings of Andhra, Puṇḍra and Magadha obeyed him.
 On the other hand, Hammuka (the king of Sindhu, that is, Sindh) and Karṇa (the king of Cedi) not only refused to acknowledge his supremacy, but also defamed him.
 Bhīma then marched to Sindh, bridging and crossing the Indus river in the process.
 He defeated Hammuka, who was forced to acknowledge his supremacy.
 Later, he also defeated Karṇa.

 There is no epigraphic evidence of Bhima having defeated the king of Sindh.
 In absence of any corroborating evidence, the historical accuracy of this account is uncertain.
 Historian A. K. Majumdar theorizes that Hammuka might have been a descendant of the Saindhava dynasty, which probably originated from Sindh.
-This dynasty is known to have last ruled western Saurashtra in 915 CE.
+This dynasty is known to have last ruled western Saurashtra in 915.
 Like Hammuka, the names of its rulers ended in -ka: Ranaka, Jaika and Agguka.